Jskallio/VR-Teleprecence-simulator/README.md

 The tracking files are saved into:
 C:\Users\*USER*\AppData\LocalLow\DefaultCompany\Balance Board\

 Fixing the tracking files:
 We found a bug that messed up the control switches in the tracking files.
 To fix this we made small script.
 Open scene: Scenes/FinalScenes/FixFiles
-From System-object set the "From path" and "To path" on the "Tracker Fixer"-script From path is place where the tracking files are
+From System-object set the "From path" and "To path" on the "Tracker Fixer"-script.
+  "From path" is place where the tracking files are.
-  To path is place where fixed files will be saved into.
+  "To path" is place where fixed files will be saved into.
-From same object change the "Path" and "Output" of the "Output Data"-script Path should be the same as "To Path" of the fixer-script Output is csv file where you want to save the data from all the track files.
+From same object change the "Path" and "Output" of the "Output Data"-script
+  Path should be the same as "To Path" of the fixer-script  .
+  Output is csv file where you want to save the data from all the track files.

 Viewing the tracker files:
 Open scene: Scenes/CampusVisualizer
 On Canvas-object change the "Path" in "Visalizer_File_Controller"-script into the path that you gave as "To Path" in previous part.
 After that you can start the scene.
 You can select track files to be viewed from "Menu" button in top right (Aspect ratio should be 16:9 or close to that)